Rates and Massage Tips

-Rates and massage tips are determined by the types of massage the therapist provides, the location of the service, and the experience level of the therapist.
+Massage tips are determined by the types of massage the therapist provides, the location of the service, and the experience level of the therapist, but Add-on services and resale products also affect bottom line revenue.

 Tips are often optional, especially private practice, however, they are a great way to help a therapist know that they helped you relax or helped your pain level to lessen.